 AKC Pet Insurance: Its Support Plus Final Respects add-on covers cremation, burial, urns, and memorials.

-Petplan: Reimburses you for the price you paid for your pet if your pet dies or has to be put to sleep by a veterinarian during the policy period, as a result of an injury or illness.
-According to Petplan: “This coverage is limited to a $1,000 annual limit.
+Fetch by The Dodo: Reimburses you for the price you paid for your pet if your pet dies or has to be put to sleep by a veterinarian during the policy period, as a result of an injury or illness.
+According to Fetch: “This coverage is limited to a $1,000 annual limit.
 If you have no formal proof of how much you paid for your pet in the form of an original receipt, we will pay you the lesser of the current local humane society adoption fee for the species of pet named on the declarations page, or one hundred and fifty dollars ($150).”
 This excludes pre-existing condition, death from illness over 6 years old, and other limitations.

 Trupanion: Its Pet Owner Assistance add-on covers cremation and burial fees (up to $100 due to accident).